legumeinfo/jekyll-theme-legumeinfo/README.md

 ```

 By default these tools will be listed in a vertical menu on the left side of every page in the site.
 The tools within the list will be grouped by category.
+The tool description is shown in a tooltip.

 ### `_include/`